 Molasses is also derived during the process of manufacturing sugar and is a by-product of sugarcane.
 Molasses is used to manufacture potable alcohol, industrial alcohol and ethanol.
 Ethanol can be used as an automotive fuel and it can also be mixed with the petrol to make it relatively environment-friendly fuel.
-Thus, to promote use of environment friendly fuel and reduce the dependence on imported fuel, Government of India (GoI) first introduced compulsory blending of ethanol and petrol programme in the country in January 2003.
-Thereafter, various changes were made in the Ethanol blending programme (EBP) from time to time.
+Thus, to promote use of environment-friendly fuel and reduce the dependence on imported fuel, Government of India (GoI) first introduced compulsory blending of ethanol and petrol programme in the country in January 2003.
+However, with renewed focus of the government on the ethanol, changes have made in the Ethanol blending programme (EBP) from time to time.